 DN-3: Ultrasound-Guided Dry Needling: Diagnosis & Management Implications for Spine & Extremity Musculoskeletal Conditions

 Participants will learn ultrasound scanning and diagnostic protocols for numerous neuromusculoskeletal conditions including tendon and muscle tears, shoulder impingement, bursitis, and neuromas.
 Participants will also be taught how to use Ultrasound Imaging to provide “guided” dry needling for enhanced target accuracy during interventional procedures for common pathologies including supraspinatus tears, lateral epicondylitis, and gluteal tendinopathies.
 Participants must complete all aspects of the DN-3 oral-practical checkoff to earn credit for this course.

-- Introduction to Ultrasound Imaging including transducer orientation, identification and labeling of normal and pathological anatomical structures.
+- Introduction to Ultrasound Imaging including transducer orientation, identification, and labeling of normal and pathological anatomical structures.

 - Discuss the current evidence surrounding the use of Ultrasound Imaging for a range of spinal and extremity neuromusculoskeletal disorders.

-- Demonstrate and practice systematic ultrasound scanning protocols for shoulder, elbow, hand/wrist, hip, knee, foot/ankle and lumbar spine.
+- Demonstrate and practice systematic ultrasound scanning protocols for shoulder, elbow, hand/wrist, hip, knee, foot/ankle, and lumbar spine.

 - Demonstrate and practice the identifying and differentiating of neuromusculoskeletal pathologies for shoulder, elbow, hand/wrist, hip, knee, foot/ankle, and lumbar spine.

-- Demonstrate and practice ultrasound guided dry needling.
+- Demonstrate and practice ultrasound-guided dry needling.

 - Understand the clinical reasoning for the use of Ultrasound Imaging techniques in a variety of spinal and extremity neuromusculoskeletal conditions.